You don’t have to be Christian or particularly religious to know something is wrong with the world.

 We have told people that no matter how big or small their sins are, they are all the same in God’s eyes and will all be punished the same way, with a one-way ticket to eternal conscious torment.

 It doesn’t matter if you stole chocolate from the shop when you were five years old or murdered your boss last week.
 Sin is sin.
-And if you break the law in one small part, you are guilty of breaking the whole law and in danger of hellfire.
+And if you break the law in a tiny part, you are guilty of breaking the whole law and in danger of hellfire.

 This message is deeply unfortunate because it has failed to communicate the true nature of sin, the root of the problem, and its impact on the human heart.